gridclub/GRiD-Constitution/constitution.md

 ### Section C: Quorum

 A quorum shall consist of one-thirds (1/3) of the membership.
-Section D: Parliamentary Authority – Robert’s Rules of Orders, shall govern this club in all cases to which they are applicable and in which they are not inconsistent with these bylaws.
+Section D: Parliamentary Authority – Robert's Rules of Orders, shall govern this club in all cases to which they are applicable and in which they are not inconsistent with these bylaws.

 ## ARTICLE VI:  EXECUTIVE COMMITTEE